FE-BE-Microdegrees/Subjects/Concepts/Github/README.md

 - **Integrations**: GitHub can be integrated with a vast array of third-party tools and platforms, amplifying its capabilities.

+- **GitHub Projects**: This feature allows users to create Kanban-style boards to manage projects and tasks.

 ## Creating an Account

 To create a GitHub account, go to [github.com](https://github.com/signup) and follow the instructions.